Welcome to instructions!

 2. Start Creating Your Account:

-- Select Create a New Account.
+- Select Create account.

 3. Choose a Sign-in Method: